Submission deadline: 24th February 2019

 The submission and selection process

-To submit your proposal, complete the form on the website.
+To submit your proposal, complete the Submit a proposal for a session form.

 Your submission is completely anonymous right up until we have the draft programme - then we just check no-one has too many sessions in, or several at the same time.